MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - Custom recognizer
 Custom recognizer is not supported in Composer for Power Virtual Agents

-- Bot Skills
+- Bot skills
-Cannot invoke Bot Skills in Composer content meant for Power Virtual Agents
+Cannot invoke Bot skills in Composer content meant for Power Virtual Agents

 - QnA Maker
 This feature is not available in Composer for Power Virtual Agents